saharshchordia/EvidenceStudio/README.md

 ## Portfolio-scale operating model

-This prototype represents a workflow designed to scale across a real estate portfolio, not a one-off video review.
+This prototype represents a workflow that is scaled across a real estate portfolio, not a one-off video review.
 The operating system combines:

 - **Devices:** consistent field-capture hardware and guided walkthroughs that create reviewable physical evidence.
 - **Processes:** repeatable tour protocols, quality checks, exception handling, and human review for consequential findings.
 - **Pipelines:** ingestion, frame extraction, space and feature classification, evidence linking, ontology creation, and underwriting export.
 - **Governance:** every modeled change retains its source moment, confidence, rationale, and review state.

 Together, these components turn unstructured field observations into a continuously improving record of asset quality.
-That record can sharpen renovation scopes, rent assumptions, capital plans, and portfolio-level comparisons while keeping the physical evidence attached to each decision.
+That record sharpens renovation scopes, rent assumptions, capital plans, and portfolio-level comparisons while keeping the physical evidence attached to each decision.

 ## Prototype flow